Written by Ashwin Dewan and published on 08 June 2021.

 Note: Plug-in repellents often have bright indicator lights that may attract babies, so parents should ensure that it is out of reach of the baby.

-What to do: For babies over the age of two months, repellents with up to 30 percent of DEET (N, N-diethyl-3-methylbenzamide) is recommended.
+What to do: For babies over the age of two months, repellents with up to 30% of DEET (N, N-diethyl-3-methylbenzamide) are recommended.
 Parents should also remember to apply DEET and other repellents only to clothing and to exposed skin.

 Mosquito sprays should be sprayed in open areas and never indoors.
 Parents should avoid the baby inhaling the spray.
 Fumes from sprays are not safe for a baby as they cause breathing problems.

 As carriers of many diseases, mosquitos can be dangerous for children.
 This makes mosquito repellents a necessity in spite of their side effects.
 However, using these tips, parents can use mosquito repellents effectively without causing any adverse effects to children.